t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Abstract

 \section{Abstract}

-Inspired by the recent success of deep learning in diverse domains, data-driven metamaterials design has emerged as a compelling design paradigm to unlock the potential of multiscale architecture.
-However, existing model-centric approaches lack principled methodologies dedicated to high-quality data generation.
-Resorting to space-filling design in shape descriptor space, existing metamaterial datasets suffer from property distributions that are either highly imbalanced or at odds with design tasks of interest.
-To this end, we propose t-METASET: an intelligent data acquisition framework for task-aware dataset generation.
-We seek a solution to a commonplace yet frequently overlooked scenario at early design stages: when a massive ($~\sim O(10^4)$) shape library has been prepared with no properties evaluated.
-The key idea is to exploit a data-driven shape descriptor learned from generative models, fit a sparse regressor as the start-up agent, and leverage diversity-related metrics to drive data acquisition to areas that help designers fulfill design goals.
-We validate the proposed framework in three hypothetical deployment scenarios, which encompass general use, task-aware use, and tailorable use.
-Two large-scale shape-only mechanical metamaterial datasets are used as test datasets.
-The results demonstrate that t-METASET can incrementally grow task-aware datasets.
-Applicable to general design representations, t-METASET can boost future advancements of not only metamaterials but data-driven design in other domains.
+Inspired by the recent achievements of machine learning in diverse domains, data-driven metamaterials design has emerged as a compelling paradigm that can unlock the potential of multiscale architectures.
+The model-centric research trend, however, lacks principled frameworks dedicated to data acquisition, whose quality propagates into the downstream tasks.
+Often built by naive space-filling design in shape descriptor space, metamaterial datasets suffer from property distributions that are either highly imbalanced or at odds with design tasks of interest.
+To this end, we present t-METASET: an active-learning-based data acquisition framework aiming to guide both diverse and task-aware data generation.
+Distinctly, we seek a solution to a commonplace yet frequently overlooked scenario at early stages of data-driven design of metamaterials: when a massive ($\sim O(10^4)$) shape-only library has been prepared with no properties evaluated.
+The key idea is to harness a data-driven shape descriptor learned from generative models, fit a sparse regressor as a start-up agent, and leverage metrics related to diversity to drive data acquisition to areas that help designers fulfill design goals.
+We validate the proposed framework in three deployment cases, which encompass general use, task-specific use, and tailorable use.
+Two large-scale mechanical metamaterial datasets are used to demonstrate the efficacy.
+Applicable to general image-based design representations, t-METASET could boost future advancements in data-driven design.

 \keywords{Data acquisition \and Data-driven design \and Active learning \and Variational autoencoder \and Gaussian processes \and Determinantal Point Processes \and Metamaterials}